 School meals and climate action plans

-When we and our partners at Climate Emergency UK began work on CAPE, the Climate Action Plans Explorer, it was with a strong sense that gathering together local councils’ plans would be useful to many types of user.
+When we and our partners at Climate Emergency UK (CE UK) began work on CAPE, the Climate Action Plans Explorer, it was with a strong sense that gathering together local councils’ plans would be useful to many types of user.
 We could see how such a dataset would help councils themselves, as well as informing campaigners, researchers and members of the public.

 But of course, when you put data out into the open, you discover the specific ways in which these sectors will put it to use.
 We’re really enjoying hearing from the varied organisations who’ve been telling us how they have used CAPE and the Scorecards: some we were already quite familiar with, some we’d never heard of, and others in sectors where, while the application becomes obvious as soon as it is mentioned, we just hadn’t foreseen usage.